Carleton University acknowledges the location of its campus on the traditional, unceded territories of the Algonquin nation.

 Residence Fellows are bound by confidentiality except when they learn of intended harm to self or others.
 They will not discuss your identity with others without your consent.

-Do I have the option to live in an all-gender residence?
+Do I have the option to live in a gender-inclusive residence?

 First year students should contact our Accommodations team if they have any questions about their room placement relating to their gender identity or expression.
 Email email@example.com with any questions or concerns.

-Upper year students living in Frontenac House, Leeds House, and 10th Floor Lennox & Addington House have the option to live in all-gender spaces.
+Upper year students living in Frontenac House, Leeds House, and 10th Floor Lennox & Addington House have the option to live in gender inclusive spaces.
 They must indicate this preference on their Residence Information Form (RIF).
 For more information, go to our Applying to Residence page.